Services

 FBI Background Check Processing Time: What to Expect

-27. What factors can affect processing time?
+27. What factors affect FBI background check processing time?

-28. Is expedited processing available?
+28. Is expedited FBI background check processing available?

 The FBI does not provide expedited processing for standard Identity History Summary requests.
 However, FBI-approved channelers and trusted professional services like Globeia can help you obtain results much faster, often within 48 hours, for an additional fee.
 While these services cost more than submitting directly to the FBI, they are an excellent option for applicants with urgent deadlines.